briansimiyuj/doctor-appointment-app/README.md

     1. Create a Patient Header component and mount it on the Patient Details Page
       a.
 Add patient photo component and mount it on the Patient Header component
+      b.
+Create Patient Basic Info component and mount it on the Patient Header component

+        #### Patient Basic Info Component

+        Patient basic info component will show the patient's name, age, gender, and medical condition.

 ### Settings Context